On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Problem Setting and Notation

-Firstly, note that through minimization of the population risk function (\ref{eqn1}) we aim to balance the bias-variance trade-off for CATE estimation, which is often achieved through regularization.
-However, T-learner does not target the CATE directly, but instead consists of two separate minimization problems resulting in two, possibly regularized, outcome predictions.
-Each of them aims to balance the bias-variance trade-off in a single outcome regression problem.
-However, once we subtract these predictions to estimate the CATE we no longer have control over the bias-variance trade-off for the CATE estimator, which may result in a solution with too high variance, i.e. undersmoothing, or too much bias, i.e. oversmoothing.
+Firstly, direct minimization of the population risk function (\ref{eqn1}) enables an optimal bias-variance trade-off to be made for CATE estimation.
+In contrast, T-Learner does not target the CATE directly, but instead consists of two separate minimization problems resulting in two, possibly regularized, outcome predictions.
+Each of them trades bias for variance in a single outcome regression problem, but this does not guarantee that also the difference between those predictions makes an optimal bias-variance trade-off relative to the CATE.
 Moreover, T-Learner is unable to exploit a priori knowledge that for instance the CATE is an element of a "simple" class $\mathcal{G}$.
 Even if we had such knowledge (as indeed we may often believe treatment effects to lack heterogeneity w.r.t. certain features), then the use of regularization separately on each outcome regression merely helps to produce "simple" functions $\hat{Q}^{\left( 0 \right)} \left( x \right)$ and $\hat{Q}^{\left( 1 \right)} \left( x \right)$; the difference $\hat{Q}^{\left( 1 \right)} \left( x \right) - \hat{Q}^{\left( 0 \right)} \left( x \right)$ of such "simple" functions is nonetheless often much more "complex". \\